Septoplasty – Nose Septum Surgery in Sydney by Dr Turner

 - An Anaesthetist will administer the anaesthetic

-- An incision will be made on the inside of your nostril, towards the septum – this incision leaves no visible scars
+- An incision will be made on the inside of your nostril, towards the septum – this incision will leave no visible scars

 - Excess bone and cartilage tissue will be carefully excised to remove the blockage of the airway